-How do you make the idea of porcelain and chrome relevant to a consumer’s life?
-By understanding where they’re coming from – and embracing the emotional attachment people have to the products they buy.
+So, when it comes to home decorating and remodeling, how do you make the idea of porcelain and chrome relevant to people's lives?
+By understanding where people are coming from – and embracing the emotional attachment they have to the products they buy.

-Safety, cleanliness and comfort have taken center stage in people’s lives thanks to the COVID-19 pandemic.
+Safety, cleanliness and comfort have taken center stage in people’s lives thanks to COVID-19.
 The home has become a refuge from the uncertainty and fear of the pandemic.
-Great brands understand the roles their products play in the customer’s personal sanctuary, and they tell those stories in three key ways:
+Great brands understand the roles their products play in customers' personal sanctuaries, and they tell their stories in three key ways:

-- Inspirational: The customer’s first contact with the product.
-What attracts people to certain products?
-What makes a product connect with a customer on an emotional level?
+- Inspirational: The customer’s first contact with a product.
+What makes a product attractive?
+What makes it connect with the customer on an emotional level?

 - Aspirational: The customer digs deeper.
-How does this product fit the needs of specific consumers?
+How does this product fit their needs?
 Where does it fit into their life?

 - Educational: The customer explores whether this particular product is the right one for them.
 How is this product made?
 How does it work?
-What are the product features that customers need?
+What are its features and benefits?

-Making this emotional connection is crucial to marketing home products.
+Creating emotional connections is crucial to marketing home products.
 People are ready to listen to how your brand fits into their lives.
 Are you telling that story?